コンテンツにスキップ

 Spot 4: Kongoji Temple (Atsugi City)

-It is located near the entrance to Iiyama Onsenkyo in Atsugi City, central Kanagawa Prefecture.
-It has a very long history, and is said to have been founded by Kobo Daishi Kukai around 810 (later converting to the Soto sect).
-There is a tower here that is said to be the tomb of Adachi Morinaga.
+It is located in Atsugi City, in central Kanagawa Prefecture, near the entrance to the Iiyama Onsenkyo hot spring area.
+It has a very long history, and is said to have been founded around 810 by Kobo Daishi Kukai.
+(It later converted to the Soto Zen sect.)
+There is a pagoda here that is said to be the tomb of Adachi Morinaga.

-In the NHK historical drama "The 13 Lords of the Kamakura," when Minamoto no Yoritomo passed away, there was a line that said, "Apart from his family, only a few people are mourning his death."
-Whether this is true or not is uncertain, but Adachi Morinaga must surely be included in that "very few."
-Adachi Morinaga may not have served Minamoto no Yoritomo out of a mutual interest of gratitude and service, but rather he respected him as a person and was by his side as a friend.
+In the NHK historical drama "The 13 Lords of Kamakura," when Minamoto no Yoritomo passed away, there was a line that said, "Aside from his family, only a very small number of people mourn his death."
+While the veracity of this statement is uncertain, Adachi Morinaga is surely among those "very few."
+Perhaps Adachi Morinaga served Minamoto no Yoritomo not out of a relationship of obligation and service, but because he respected him as a person and stayed by his side as a friend.

 *Please note that there are various theories regarding the contents of the column.